MightyOrm/Mighty/README.md

 # Welcome to Mighty, a new, small, dynamic microORM

-Mighty is 100% inspired by Massive, but it's a rewrite from scratch.
+Mighty is 100% inspired by the formerly highly popular Massive microORM, but it's a rewrite from scratch.

 I believe (and hope!) it will do for you what Massive did for you - only with all of these new features added, should you need any of them ;) :